shmorri/docs-casa-prod/3.1.4/source/developer/rest-services.md

 # REST Services

 Plugin developers can add RESTful web services to Casa easily.
-Simply create your resource classes and use JAX-RS annotations such as `@Path`, `@GET`, `@POST`, etc. so when a plugin is started all endpoints are dynamically added.
+Simply create your resource classes and use JAX-RS 2.0 annotations such as `@Path`, `@GET`, `@POST`, etc. so when a plugin is started all endpoints are dynamically added.

+There is no need to add extra dependencies to your project.
+Module `casa-shared` already includes most of what you'll need.
 In summary, the following is required to add a RESTful service:

 1. Create a class in your plugin (any package and file name is fine)
 1. Annotate the class with `javax.ws.rs.Path` and supply a value for the annotation